ronen/jfill/README.txt

     - added "jfill" metadata object to interpolation context.
     - introduced jfill:scope attribute for scope context, rather than matching class names to object properties.
     - introduced jfill:if attribute for conditional parts of template
+    - don't add <span> around interpolated text -- keep template html as is.  (this means that interpolation can't add nodes, only text, which obviates the linkTo helper.  since that was the only helper, removed the helper mechanism.)